hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/react/README.md

 ```

 ## Development Notes
-- The project is under active development; thus, components are subject to change.
+- The project is under active development; thus, these components are subject to change.
 - Ensure to replace mock API URLs with actual endpoints.
 - Components are designed with modularity and reusability in mind.